Group Mentorship Program

 What is the Group Mentorship Program?

-Initially launched as a pilot to put into practice various aspects of the sponsorship model, the Group Mentorship Program (GMP) engages newly-arrived refugee individuals or households in need of additional support and connects them with a local group of volunteers in their community who have been screened and trained to provide that support.
+The Group Mentorship Program (GMP) connects refugee newcomers in need of additional support with a local group of volunteers who have been trained by CRSA to provide that support.

-Mentor Groups provide holistic and ‘whole of family’ settlement support to refugee households.
-Groups work with mentees to identify areas where support is needed, supplementing the support that is provided by any government-funded settlement services with the added elements of the extra time, social capital and networks, deep local knowledge and friendship that can be offered by a group of local members of the community.
-Mentor groups leverage their own local knowledge, networks, expertise and experience to help refugees achieve their personal goals and successfully integrate into their new community.
+Mentor Groups provide holistic settlement support to refugee households.
+Groups work with mentees to identify areas where support is needed, supplementing the support that is provided by any government-funded settlement services.
+Mentor groups use their own local knowledge, networks and experience to help refugees achieve their personal goals and successfully integrate into their new community.

 - Finding suitable employment